 City Housing Supply:

 As of the end of 2017, the total count of existing housing units in the city was 45,719.
 Single family housing units make up the majority 67.66% of Orange's housing units, 30,933 units total.
 Multifamily units make up 29 percent, or approximately 13,564.
 As of last year, the average housing density (people per household) was 3.07, compared with the state average of 2.97.
-At the end of the period, about 1,605 of housing units in the city were unoccupied.
+At the end of the period, about 1,605 of housing units in the city were unoccupied, suggesting a vacancy rate of 0 percent.

 Regulations & Outlook: